GarrettGunnell/Graphics-Reference-Sheet/Vocab.md

 **Trilinear Filtering:** Similar to bilinear filtering, except this technique also interpolates between adjacent mipmap levels to get a smoother transition between mipmaps.

 **Anisotropic Filtering:** Which mipmap is chosen is based on the worst dimension.
 If the difference between the width and the height of a projected texture is high, then the resulting render will be blurry in one dimension.
 Anisotropic filtering fixes this by decoupling the dimensions and sampling mipmaps with differing width and height.

+**Cube Map:** A cube map is a 3 dimensional texture sampled with a normal vector.
+Things like skyboxes are textured by cube maps.